meeg/darkphoton/hardware_todo.md

 ## bias trimming
 * how closely do the gains need to match?
-* what's the spread in breakdown voltage/gain?
+* what's the spread in breakdown voltage/gain? breakdown voltage spec says 53 +/- 5 V
 * is temperature dependence enough to matter?

 # signal cabling